rtmigo/xrandom_dart/README.md

 The library is written in pure Dart.
 Therefore, it works wherever Dart works.

-But some of the classes really need full support for 64-bit integers.
+But some of the classes need full support for 64-bit integers.
 **JavaScript** actually only supports **53 bits**.
 If your target platform is JavaScript, then the selection will have to be narrowed down to the options marked with **[✓] checkmark in the JS column**.
 Trying to create a incompatible object in JavaScript-transpiled code will lead to `UnsupportedError`.